NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Poisoned samples

 Data poisoning is not about malicious text.
 It is about malicious structure.
 A poisoned example looks clean on inspection: reasonable content, plausible label, no obvious injection pattern.
-Its effect is statistical: it sits in the training distribution as an outlier that pulls the model's decision boundary in a targeted direction.
-The attack is designed to be invisible to manual review and only detectable through distributional analysis.
+Its effect is statistical — it sits in the training distribution as an outlier that pulls the model's decision boundary in a targeted direction.

-Aquin runs three signals in parallel: embedding outlier score within topic cluster (does this example sit far from its semantic neighbors?), label inconsistency across near-duplicate inputs (does this example have a different label than near-identical examples?), and a loss-proxy anomaly (would this example be unusually easy or unusually hard for a model to learn?).
+Aquin runs three signals in parallel: embedding outlier score within topic cluster, label inconsistency across near-duplicate inputs, and a loss-proxy anomaly.
 No single signal is sufficient.
 The blend is the verdict.
 High-confidence flags require all three signals to fire simultaneously.

 poisoned samples · signal breakdown · flagged rows